Skip to content

 Apply for the rent deposit scheme

-The scheme is available for guests who want to move to a different local authority, as well as those staying in Hertfordshire.
+The scheme is also available for guests who want to move to a different area as it may be cheaper as well as those staying in Hertfordshire.

-You can apply to the rent deposit scheme as an individual, with your family or with another person or family who will share the rent of the accommodation with you.
+You can apply to the rent deposit scheme as an individual, on behalf of your family, with another person or family who will share the cost of living financially independent with you.

-To complete the application, each person will need to provide:
+To complete the application, each applicant will need to provide:

 1. A copy of your MoneyHelper budget planner.
 You can get this at How much rent can you afford?